Bürgerrechtsbewegung Solidarität: Controversial positions

 The party is attributed by some observers to the far-right spectrum.
 At the same time BüSo, like the LaRouche movement described as "psycho-cult" because they have a "radical social reconstruction" striving with "End Time Visions" (collapse of the economic system).
 Other voices consider a classification of BüSo in the classic range of policy difficult.
 Their goals were reminiscent of approaches leftist politics, their formation on right concepts.
 Overall, it can be defined as a phantom party which exists solely to implement the ideas of LaRouche.
 Some critics call the organization, among other things because of her personality cult around LaRouche as a political sect.

-The party has been linked to anti-Semitic conspiracy theories (see Zionist Occupation Government).
+The party has been linked to antisemitic conspiracy theories (see Zionist Occupation Government).
 In 1979, the current chairman of the BüSo, Helga Zepp-LaRouche, wrote: "While in the US, no one especially cherishes even the slightest illusions about the power of the Zionist lobby the present administration, the influence of a covert Zionist lobby in the Federal Republic has been only a few initiated political figures known, but not the general public.
 And so we have to take the hypocritical Holocaust hoax as an opportunity to blow the whistle on these foreign agents.".
 The BüSo takes the position that statement refers to the television series Holocaust and not to the extermination programs of the Third Reich, which were not disputed by Zepp-LaRouche today.
 The BüSo began to focus on promoting the interests of Russia and China in the Western countries.